William A. Dembski: Biography

-Dembski was born in Chicago, Illinois, the only child of Catholic parents, his mother an art dealer and his father a college professor and lecturer.
-His father held a D.Sc. in biology from the University of Erlangen-Nuremberg and taught evolutionary biology; while growing up Dembski was neither particularly religious nor did he question the theory of evolution.
-He attended an all-male Catholic preparatory school in Chicago.
-Dembski finished high school a year early, excelling in math and finishing a calculus course in one summer.
-After high school he attended the University of Chicago.
-There, Dembski experienced educational and personal difficulties, struggling with the advanced courses and finding the unfamiliar social milieu of college challenging.
-Dembski dropped out of school and worked at his mother's art business while reading works on creationism and the Bible.
+Dembski was born in Chicago, Illinois, the only child of Catholic parents.
+His mother was an art dealer and his father was a college professor who held a D.Sc. in biology from the University of Erlangen-Nuremberg and taught evolutionary biology.
+While growing up, Dembski was neither particularly religious nor did he question the theory of evolution.

+Dembski attended an all-male Catholic preparatory school in Chicago.
+He finished high school a year early, excelling in math and finishing a calculus course in one summer.
+After high school, Dembski attended the University of Chicago, where he experienced educational and personal difficulties, struggling with the advanced courses and finding the unfamiliar social milieu of college challenging.
+He dropped out of school and worked at his mother's art business while reading works on creationism and the Bible.
 Finding the creationist works interesting in their challenge of evolution but their literal interpretations lacking, Dembski returned to school at the University of Illinois at Chicago, studying statistics.

 It was in 1988 at a conference on randomness that Dembski began to believe that there was purpose, order, and design in the universe by the intervention of God.
-Remaining in academia, Dembski ultimately completed an undergraduate degree in psychology (1981, University of Illinois at Chicago) and master's degrees in statistics, mathematics, and philosophy (1983, University of Illinois at Chicago; 1985, University of Chicago; 1993, University of Illinois at Chicago, respectively), two PhDs, one in mathematics and one in philosophy (1988, University of Chicago; 1996, University of Illinois at Chicago, respectively), and a Master of Divinity in theology at the Princeton Theological Seminary (1996).
+Remaining in academia, Dembski ultimately completed an undergraduate degree in psychology at the University of Illinois at Chicago in 1981 and master's degrees in statistics, mathematics, and philosophy (1983, University of Illinois at Chicago; 1985, University of Chicago; 1993, University of Illinois at Chicago, respectively), two PhDs, one in mathematics and one in philosophy (1988, University of Chicago; 1996, University of Illinois at Chicago, respectively), and a Master of Divinity in theology at the Princeton Theological Seminary (1996).

 At the Princeton Theological Seminary, Dembski met his future wife, Jana.
 Dissatisfied with what he called the "free-swinging academic style" of the school, Dembski also was involved in a group known as the Charles Hodge Society.
 Based on the works of the 19th century thinker Charles Hodge, the group was devoted to strengthening the faith of students faced with what members believed to be the "theological disarray" of the times, and to providing an example of how to oppose "false and destructive ideas."
 It published a journal (a recreation of the Princeton Theological Review (1903–1929)) and met with considerable opposition on the campus, facing two lawsuits, threats of violence, accusations of racism and sexism; being denied funding; and hearing that membership "jeopardized their academic advancement."

 Dembski and Jana have one daughter and two sons.
 One of his sons has autism and Dembski has attributed some of his son's problems to vaccines.